10 Questions: Bishop Javier Echevarria on St. Josemaria Escriva

 Another time, referring to the verse in the Book of Proverbs, “testis fidelis non mentitur; profert autem mendacium dolosus testis” (“a faithful witness does not lie, but a false witness breathes out lies,” Proverbs 14:5), he said: “Hence the effectiveness of our lives, if we are careful to be faithful to God’s Will.
 With our behavior, with our faithful response, we are giving witness, doing apostolate, helping others in their work of sanctification, in accordance with the path our Lord has marked out for us.”

-This article originally appeared on www.josemariaescriva.info.
-Extracts from Memoria del Beato Josemaría Escrivá, Javier Echevarria and Salvador Bernal, Madrid: Rialp, 2000.
-Personal memories of St. Josemaría from the years he spent alongside the saint from 1950 to 1975.
-A valuable testimony to his life and teachings.
+This article originally appeared in Memoria del Beato Josemaría Escrivá, Javier Echevarria and Salvador Bernal, Madrid: Rialp, 2000.
+Published with permission.